rahmimn/rahmimn/README.md

 - 👯 I’m looking to collaborate on project
 - 💬 Ask me about anything
 - 📫 How to reach me: rahmi.mnm@gmail.com
-- ⚡ Fun fact: html, css, bootstrap
+- ⚡ Fun fact: html, css, bootstrap, js, react